Information for employers

 Make changes to a training contract

-Find out how you can make changes to a training contract, including all the necessary information and forms.
-You can also contact the Skilled Careers Infoline on 1800 673 097.
+Find out how you can make changes to a training contract, including all the necessary information and forms by calling the South Australian Skills Commission on 1800 673 097.